goinstant/goangular/docs/v1/examples/auth.md

 The full source for this example can be found [here](https://github.com/colinmacdonald/goangular-auth-example).

+### 1. Install

-1. First things first, we include all of our dependencies.
+First things first, we include all of our dependencies.

 ```html
 <head>